mashrusabri71/Hospital-check-in-system/README.md

-# Hospital-check-in-system
-# 🏥 Arduino COVID Triage System
+# 🏥 COVID Seat Management System in Hospitals

 An embedded system project that simulates a real-world hospital check-in and triage system during the COVID-19 pandemic.
 Built using Python and the `engi1020.arduino` library, this system uses Arduino components to interact with patients and doctors, automating seat assignment and data logging based on COVID risk levels.